 Everybody knows this one.
 From our childhood delight in blowing the fairy- like seeds into the wind, to the gardener’s disdain at their seemingly endless proliferation, the dandelion is an icon of our experience with the outdoors.
 But little do we know how much it deserves our respect and protection!

 The entire plant is completely edible.
 One serving of https://roids.co provides more than the daily requirement of vitamins A and K. It’s also high in calcium, potassium, iron, magnesium and zinc.
 All you have to do is pick a few, rinse, and toss them in your salad.
 They can also be sautéed, roasted, or baked.
 The roots are fantastic for a tea or coffee substitute and a tincture that has long been used to detoxify the liver and kidneys, reduce swelling and fevers, and prevent diabetes.
+Some uses this as home remedies or even at spa or massage services like The Official TranquilMe Blog because some studies they are also good for body and healing purposes.
 The flowers can be used for making things like syrup, jams, and a delicious wine, traditionally consumed as a health tonic.
 This list is just a beginning.
 Here’s a great link with many other ideas for using the dandelion.

 2) Creeping Charlie (Glechoma hederacea)